seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **PRIAM**
 After so many hours, lives, speeches spent,
 Thus once again says Nestor from the Greeks:
-'Deliver Helen, and all damage else---
+'Deliver Helen, and all damage else--
 As honour, loss of time, travail, expense,
 Wounds, friends, and what else dear that is consumed
-In hot digestion of this cormorant war---
+In hot digestion of this cormorant war--
 Shall be struck off.'
 Hector, what say you to't?

 **HECTOR**